Create a GCS bucket

-Under Autoscaling metrics click ADD METRIC to edit metric.
+- Under Autoscaling signals click ADD SIGNAL to edit metric.
 Set the following fields, leave all others at the default value.

 When custom monitoring metric values are higher or lower than the Target value, the autoscaler scales the managed instance group, increasing or decreasing the number of instances.
 The target value can be any double value, but for this lab, the value 150 was chosen because it matches the values being reported by the custom monitoring metric.